-- 1. The public sector accounting environment collecting basic information about financial laws and standards-setting arrangements, educational requirements for accountants compared with IFAC International Education Standards, ethical requirements compared with the IFAC Code of Ethics for Professional Accountants. - 2.
-Public sector accounting practices for the general budget sector if using the cash basis of accounting -- compared with the requirements of the Cash Basis International Public Sector Accounting Standards (IPSAS). - 3.
-Public sector accounting practices for the general budget sector if using the accrual basis of accounting compared with the IPSAS requirements that govern accrual reporting for the public sector. - 4.
-Public sector auditing environment -- compared with the provisions of the INTOSAI Code of Ethics and the INTOSAI general standards. - 5.
-Public sector auditing practices -- compared with the requirements of the INTOSAI field standards and reporting standards, and the IFAC International Standards on Auditing (ISA). - 6.
-Accounting and auditing practices for state-owned enterprises compared with the requirements of the International Financial Reporting Standards (IFRS) and International Standards on Auditing that govern commercial reporting.
+- The public sector accounting environment -- collecting basic information about financial laws and standards-setting arrangements, educational requirements for accountants compared with IFAC International Education Standards, ethical requirements compared with the IFAC Code of Ethics for Professional Accountants. - Public sector accounting practices for the general budget sector if using the cash basis of accounting -- compared with the requirements of the Cash Basis International Public Sector Accounting Standards (IPSAS). - Public sector accounting practices for the general budget sector if using the accrual basis of accounting -- compared with the IPSAS requirements that govern accrual reporting for the public sector. - 4.
+Public sector auditing environment -- compared with the provisions of the INTOSAI Code of Ethics and the INTOSAI general standards.